afritz1/OpenTESArena/README.md

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
 It really started out more as an experiment than a remake (and it still is quite an experiment), but now the project is steadily inching closer to something akin to the original.

-I've been experimenting with various methods of rendering looking for the right one.
-Versions 0.2.0 and before use 3D ray casting with OpenCL on the GPU, and it allows for some really nice-looking dynamic shadows.
-I'm trying out a software ray casting method instead to see if it would be a better fit.
-Of course there's always OpenGL, but this project (and Arena's low geometry count) affords me the opportunity to experiment.
-I want to see how the software renderer turns out before I think about reintroducing a graphics card API.

 Note that there are two versions of Arena: the floppy disk version and the CD version.
-Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is being designed for use with that.
-The user must still acquire their own copy of Arena, though.
+Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is currently only compatible with that.
+The user must still acquire their own copy of Arena in any case because OpenTESArena is just an engine and does not contain any content.

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to assist with development.

 ## Installation

-There are two options files, `options-default.txt` and `options-changes.txt`.
-The first one stores default settings and the second one stores user-specific settings.
-The "changes" file is stored in your prefs folder, and you can either create it yourself or let the program create it.
-In the future, a wizard will take care of this instead.
-- Windows: `<username>/AppData/Roaming/OpenTESArena/options/`
-- Linux: `~/.local/share/OpenTESArena/options/`
-- macOS: `~/Library/Application Support/OpenTESArena/options/`

-The engine uses `MidiConfig` and `ArenaPath` in the options file to find where the MIDI config and game files are.
+The engine uses `MidiConfig` and `ArenaPath` from the options file to find where the MIDI config and game files are (see **Options files** below).

 #### Windows
 - Get the most recent build from the [releases](https://github.com/afritz1/OpenTESArena/releases) tab.